Senior Research Associate (Health Impact Assessment)

 Health Impact Assessment, Public Health Modelling, Integrated assessment, System Analysis, Monte-Carlo simulation, Intake fraction (iF), Risk Assessment, Risk Analysis, Comparative Risk Assessment (CRA), Life-Table, Multistate Life Table (MSLT), Disability-adjusted life-years (DALY), Elicitation of expert opinion.

-Air pollution (fine particulate matter, PM2.5), physical activity, sedentary behaviour, diet, traffic injuries, noise,
+Air pollution (especially fine particulate matter, PM2.5), physical activity, sedentary behaviour, diet, traffic injuries, noise.

 Docent (Environmental Health Impact Assessment, University of Eastern Finland, Finland), PhD (Environmental Health, University of Eastern Finland, Finland), MSc (Environmental Science, University of Eastern Finland, Finland).